AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 ## Public contract bytecode

 A contract's public bytecode is a series of execution instructions for the AVM.
-When a message call is made to a contract, the AVM retrieves the corresponding bytecode from the world state (`worldState.contracts[address].bytecode`) and triggers execution of the first instruction (`bytecode[0]`).
+When a contract call is made to a contract, the AVM retrieves the corresponding bytecode from the world state (`worldState.contracts[address].bytecode`) and triggers execution of the first instruction (`bytecode[0]`).
 The world state is described in more detail later.

 > Note: While a Noir contract may have multiple public functions, they are inlined so that the **entirety of a contract's public code exists in a single bytecode**.
 Internal calls to Noir functions within the same contract are compiled to simple program-counter changes, as are internal returns.
 In a manner similar to the Ethereum Virtual Machine, the AVM is not itself aware of function selectors and internal function calls.
-The Noir compiler may implement these constructs by treating the first word in a message call's calldata as a function selector, and beginning a contract's bytecode with a series of conditional jumps.
+The Noir compiler may implement these constructs by treating the first word in a contract call's calldata as a function selector, and beginning a contract's bytecode with a series of conditional jumps.

 > Note: See the [Bytecode Validation Circuit](./bytecode-validation-circuit.md) to see how a contract's bytecode can be validated and committed to.